24-7 Rock Star Shit

-24-7 Rock Star Shit is the seventh studio album by English band The Cribs.
+24–7 Rock Star Shit is the seventh studio album by English band The Cribs.
 It was released in August 2017 under Sonic Blew, a partner label of Sony RED.
-The album is the band's second album recorded at Electrical Audio with producer Steve Albini following 2012's In the Belly of the Brazen Bull.
+The album is the band's second album recorded at Electrical Audio with producer Steve Albini, following the recording of "Chi-Town" from 2012's In the Belly of the Brazen Bull.
 The album has been described as a back-to-basics return to the band's early punk/grunge sound in contrast to the more pop-driven sound of their previous album For All My Sisters.

 Background

 After collaborating with producer Steve Albini for the song "Chi-Town" on their 2012 album In the Belly of the Brazen Bull, many had speculated that the band would be recording a full LP with the producer.
 In a 2015 interview with NME, Ryan Jarman commented on their plans to finish an album with Albini having a third of the album already recorded.
 The band initially decided to carry on working on songs scrapped during the Brazen Bull sessions with Albini for a potential EP, however they found themselves with enough material for a full LP.
 The album was recorded within 5 days on analog tape with no overdubs or comping of tracks.

-In early 2017, the band embarked on a 10 year anniversary tour for their third album Men's Needs, Women's Needs, Whatever as well as re-releasing it on a special gold reissue vinyl via Wichita Recordings.
+In early 2017, the band embarked on a 10-year anniversary tour for their third album Men's Needs, Women's Needs, Whatever as well as re-releasing it on a special gold reissue vinyl via Wichita Recordings.
 This sparked rumours of a new album from the band.
 On May 22, the band released a limited edition 7" to 24 independent record stores over 7 days featuring the new song "Year of Hate."
-On June 2, the band released the track "In Your Palace" which was described by Dork as a "garage punk banger that’s still got that sparkle in its eye."
+On June 2, the band released the track "In Your Palace" which was described by Dork as a "garage punk banger that's still got that sparkle in its eye."
 On June 15, the band released a short clip on Twitter teasing release of new music the following day.
 The following day they released the track "Year of Hate" onto digital platforms.

 The band officially announced the album alongside the release of the third single "Rainbow Ridge" on 24 July.
 The band also performed shows at Kingston's New Slang and London's House of Vans to coincide with the album's release.